glynester/Hipster-Till/README.md

 The system will prevent invalid entries from being made.
 Buttons are only active when it is appropriate to click them in the process.
 Before that they are disabled.
 Any error message will display at the top.

+# Running a webserver in UBUNTU
+In terminal, navigate to the folder your files are in, e.g. "/course_projects/Hipster-Till" Type the following command to run a server "sudo python2 -m SimpleHTTPServer 80" or "sudo python3 -m http.server 80".
+Type localhost into a Chrome browser to open the website on the server.

 ---
 ---